 - Send it a keepalive request: The details of the keepalive are spelled out and working code is given as an example in nburn/examples/standardstack/tcp/TCP_simple_keepalive.
 Here’s a quick code snippet…

-//Find out the last time we received any kind of packet from the other side of the connection.
+#include //Find out the last time we received any kind of packet from the other side of the connection.
 DWORD TcpGetLastRxTime( int fd );//Returns the number of TimeTicks since the last RX //Send a keep alive the other side should respond. void TcpSendKeepAlive ( int fd );

 One could write many volumes on how to debug Network issues.
 This article is necessarily brief.